 The duo, with Stohr in the role of “creative realist” (board advisor) and British-born Sinclair in the role of “chief eternal optimist” (executive director) founded Architecture for Humanity in New York City in 1999 and, in the years since, have watched it grow into a highly respected, action-oriented charitable organization with upwards of 60 local chapters spread across over a dozen countries across the globe.
 Currently, a network of over 6,470 design professionals are involved with the do-goodery design organization, an organization that directly impacts an estimated 100,000 people each year.

-While Architecture for Humanity — motto: "Design Like You Give a Damn!"— is perhaps best known for its ongoing work in communities impacted by natural disasters — recent campaigns have been launched in Moore, Okla
+While Architecture for Humanity — motto: "Design Like You Give a Damn!"— is perhaps best known for its ongoing work in communities impacted by natural disasters — recent campaigns have been launched in Moore, Okla. and areas of Japan devastated by 2011’s earthquake/tsunami/nuclear catastrophe — the organization provides design, construction, and development services to all communities in need.

 Architecture for Humanity was founded as an initiative of Sinclair, an architectural designer and Stohr, a journalist and TV/web producer.
 Sinclair had been working on historic preservation in Western Romania as reports emerged of refugees from the war in Kosovo returning home only to find their houses in rubble.
 Collectively they saw an immediate opportunity for building professionals around the world to help.
 Sinclair and Stohr launched a competition to provide transitional shelter for returning refugees and Architecture for Humanity was born.
 Very quickly, the idea was transformed into a design non-profit that grew into an organization and today manages every facet of the building process, from ideation to implementation.
 The group pioneered the use of open source within the architecture profession and developed a results-driven, community-led design process.